 2. One-to-One Home Support

-Enabling Deaf individuals to live independently in their own homes, support with communication or personal care or to participate in social activities.
+Assisting Deaf individuals to live independently in their own homes, supporting them with communication or participating in social activities.
 This includes:

 3. One-to-One Dual Sensory Loss Communicator Guides

 Offering a wide variety of support and communication specifically designed to meet the needs of people who experience dual sensory loss / people who are Deaf-Blind.
 This includes:

 - Help with shopping

 Why Choose Our Care & Support Services?